 A Taste of Hue – La Residence Hue Cooking Class

 Back at La Residence Hue Hotel and Spa, we proceeded to La Parfum restaurant to cook.
-We had selected three items – creamy Hue style seafood soup (Sup Hai San), translucent steamed rice rolls (Bánh Cuốn) made with fresh rice paper (noodles and rice paper are made daily in this part of the world), and fragrant traditional Vietnamese pancakes (Bánh Xèo).
+We had selected three menu items – creamy Hue style seafood soup (Sup Hai San), translucent steamed rice rolls (Bánh Cuốn) made with fresh rice paper (noodles and rice paper are made daily in this part of the world), and traditional Vietnamese pancakes (Bánh Xèo).

-Some classes are more of a demonstration where the chef cooks while you watch, but this was not the case at the La Residence Hue cooking class.
+Some classes are more of a demonstration where the Chef cooks while you watch, but this was not the case at the La Residence Hue cooking class.
 Dressed in aprons, and chef hats, we sautéed, folded, and sprinkled before sitting down to a beautifully set table and flavourful Vietnamese lunch.

-I often arrange cooking classes when we travel as a family because I believe it is an excellent way to learn about a culture.
+I often arrange cooking classes when we travel as a family because it is an excellent way to learn about a culture.
 The entire family agreed that the La Residence Hue cooking class and market experience was the best one yet.

 Travel Tips La Residence Hue Cooking Class

 - La Residence Hue cooking class participants select the items they want to cook from an extensive list in advance of the class

 - The 2.5-hour cooking class and market tour cost 5,590,000 Vietnamese Dong for four people.